 To deploy a custom application container in the Scale web interface, go to Apps and click Launch Docker Image.

 TrueNAS has numerous options for custom containers that are broken down into smaller sections.
 These options are derived from the Kubernetes container options.

 Define any commands and arguments to use for the image.
 These can override any existing commands stored in the image.

 You can also define additional environment variables for the container.
 Some Docker images can require additional environment variables.
 Be sure to check the documentation for the image you’re trying to deploy and add any required variables here.

 To use the system IP address for the container, set Host Networking.
 The container will not be given a separate IP address and the container port number will be appended to the end of the system IP address.
 See the Docker documentation for more details.

-By default, the DNS settings from the host system are used for the container.
+By default, containers use the DNS settings from the host system.
 You can change the DNS policy and define separate nameservers and search domains.
 See the Docker DNS services documentation for more details.

-Additional Persistent Volumes (PVs) can be created for storage within the container.
-These consume space from the pool that was chosen for Application management.
+Users can create additional Persistent Volumes (PV’s) for storage within the container.
+PV’s consume space from the pool chosen for Application management.
 You will need to name each new dataset and define a path where that dataset appears inside the container.

 To view created container datasets, go to Storage and expand the pool used for applications.

 Users developing applications should be mindful that if an application uses Persistent Volume Claims (PVC), those datasets won’t be mounted on the host, and therefore will not be accessible within a file browser.
 This is upstream zfs-localpv behavior which is being used for managing PVC(s)